Forxiga (Dapagliflozin)

 Dosage Instructions

-The dose is one 10 mg tablet once a day.
-Take it at any time of day, with or without food.
+Take one 10mg tablet once daily at any time of day, with or without food.
 Swallow the tablet whole with a full glass of water.
-Taking it at the same time each day will help you remember and work best.
-You should not take more than one tablet per day.
+Taking it at the same time each day will help you remember and provide the best effect.
+Do not take more than one tablet per day.

 What If You Miss a Dose?

-If you miss your usual dose, take it as soon as you remember, then continue with your normal schedule.
+If you miss your usual dose, take it as soon as you remember, then return to your normal schedule.
 If it’s almost time for your next dose, skip the missed dose and take your next dose at the regular time.
-Never take a double dose to make up for a missed one.
+Never take two doses at once to make up for a missed dose.

 Available Tablet Strengths